polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 Yocto Linux images are available as assets [here](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/releases).

 **Note:**
-From release 2020.11, the SoC-FPGA programming files are identical for SD card and eMMC in the table below since Linux can be booted from either SD card or eMMC using the 2020.11 HSS and Icicle Kit reference design.
+From release 2020.11, the SoC-FPGA programming files are identical for SD card and eMMC since Linux can be booted from either SD card or eMMC using the 2020.11 HSS and Icicle Kit reference design release.

 <a name="Jumpers"></a>
 ## Jumper Settings